yuanxiaochenAC/EvoAgentX/docs/modules/llm.md

 AliyunLLM is an implementation of the EvoAgentX framework for accessing the Aliyun Tongyi Qianqian family of models.
 It provides seamless integration with Aliyun DashScope API and supports various models of Tongyiqianqian, including qwen-turbo, qwen-plus, qwen-max and so on.
 We have included reference costs for your consideration; however, please note that actual expenses should be regarded as the definitive amount.

-To utilize the DashScope API with AliyunLLM, an API key is required.
+To utilize the DashScope API with AliyunLLM, an API key from Bailian is required.
 The following steps outline the process:

 **Basic Usage:**